hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    Although Section 10.3 of [RFC5155] specifies upper bounds for the number of hash iterations to use, there is no published guidance for zone owners about good values to select.
-Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones [GPUNSEC3][ZONEENUM].
+Recent academic studies have shown that NSEC3 hashing provides only moderate protection [GPUNSEC3][ZONEENUM].